rsa-tools/rsat-code/docker/README.md

-Please visit the documentation at [installing-RSAT](https://rsa-tools.github.io/installing-RSAT) to learn how to pull and run the RSAT Docker container.
+Please visit the documentation at [installing-RSAT](https://rsa-tools.github.io/installing-RSAT) to learn how to pull and run the **stable** RSAT Docker container.

 ## Dockerfiles

-Dockerfiles for the containers at [biocontainers/rsat](https://hub.docker.com/r/biocontainers/rsat) can be found at https://github.com/BioContainers/containers/tree/master/rsat
+Dockerfiles for the **stable** containers at [biocontainers/rsat](https://hub.docker.com/r/biocontainers/rsat) can be found at https://github.com/BioContainers/containers/tree/master/rsat

-Those are based on this [Dockerfile](./Dockerfile), which we use for testing and buildind standalone containers.
+Those are based on this [Dockerfile](./Dockerfile), which we use for testing and buildind standalone **development** containers.

-## Building a new release of RSAT docker
+## Building and uploading a new RSAT Docker development container

 1. Get a git clone with the latest version of RSAT code